Humorism: Black bile

 Cancer was also attributed to an excess of black bile concentrated in a specific area.
 The seasonal association of black bile was to autumn as the cold and dry characteristics of the season reflect the nature of man.

 Phlegm

-Phlegm was associated with a phlegmatic nature, thought to be associated with reserved behavior.
+Phlegm was associated with all phlegmatic nature, thought to be associated with reserved behavior.
 The phlegm of humorism is far from phlegm as it is defined today.
-Phlegm was used as a general term to describe white or colorless secretions such as pus, mucus, saliva, sweat, or semen.
+Phlegm was used as a general term to describe white or colorless secretions such as pus, mucus, saliva, or sweat.
 Phlegm was also associated with the brain, possibly due to the color and consistency of brain tissue.
 The French physiologist and Nobel laureate Charles Richet, when describing humorism's "phlegm or pituitary secretion" in 1910, asked rhetorically, "this strange liquid, which is the cause of tumours, of chlorosis, of rheumatism, and cacochymia – where is it?
 Who will ever see it?
-Who has ever ever seen it?
+Who has ever seen it?
 What can we say of this fanciful classification of humors into four groups, of which two are absolutely imaginary?"
 The seasonal association of phlegm is winter due to the natural properties of being cold and wet.